Anw-Gh/wake-word-detection/README.md

-Here's a README for your wake word detection project:

----

 # Wake Word Detection

 This project focuses on detecting wake words using TensorFlow.
 It involves collecting and processing audio data, feature extraction, model training, and evaluation.